NeverSinkDev/NeverSink-Filter/README.txt

 FILTER VERSIONS:
 --------------------------

+I highly recommend starting new leagues with Regular/Semi-Strict or Strict and switching to a higher strictness if you feel like you're seeing too much.

+Soft = A very low strictness version, that shows extra bases and recipes.
 Regular = The normal version.
 Perfect for beginners and experts alike, especially if you like Chaos recipes.
 Semi-Strict = Hides several bulky/bad rares.
 Nice balance of hidden/shown items in the endgame.
 Strict = Hides the majority of all rares in the endgame.
 Designed for well geared players.